gerardpc/python-course/docs/sections/python_libraries/sklearn.md

 ## Transformers

-SciKit learn also provides classes known as **transformers**, which are estimators (i.e., they inherit from a base class called `BaseEstimator`) that can transform data.
+SciKit learn also provides classes known as **transformers**, which are estimators (i.e., they inherit from a base class called `BaseEstimator`) that can transform data instead of making predictions.

 !!!note
     These transformers have nothing to do with the transformers in deep learning.